tchapi/Arduino-Energy-Monitor/README.md

     urlEncode(client, private_key, false, false);
 ```

+> NB : it is advised to compile and upload the code with the Arduino IDE 1.0.5 version that can be found [here](http://www.arduino.cc/en/Main/OldSoftwareReleases#1.0.x) because the CC3000 shield is not really a big fan of the newer IDE releases.

 ### Server code

 Of course, the server can be any application that can accept and process requests such as :